designerbrett/trestles-hugo/site/content/post/worlds-oldest-gymnast-shows-how-to-stay-active-into-your-80s.md

 ---
 title: Worlds oldest Gymnast shows how to stay active into your 80's
 date: 2013-10-14T07:06:00.000Z
-tags: ["Worlds oldest gymnast" "chiropractor san clemente" "86 year old gymnast" "San Clemente Chiropractic" "San Clemente Chiropractor" "joint pain" "Chondroitin sulfate" "glucosamine"]
+tags: ["Worlds oldest gymnast", "chiropractor san clemente", "86 year old gymnast", "San Clemente Chiropractic", "San Clemente Chiropractor", "joint pain", "Chondroitin sulfate", "glucosamine"]
 description: >-
   As we look at the growing population of senior citizens more focus is placed on what is to be done to manage their health rather than to improve it.
 A